MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/detect-block-potentially-unwanted-apps-microsoft-defender-antivirus.md

 Microsoft Defender Antivirus blocks detected PUA files and any attempts to download, move, run, or install them.
 Blocked PUA files are then moved to quarantine.

 When a PUA file is detected on an endpoint, Microsoft Defender Antivirus sends a notification to the user ([unless notifications have been disabled](configure-notifications-microsoft-defender-antivirus.md)) in the same format as other threat detections.
-The notification will be prefaced with _PUA:_ to indicate its content.
+The notification is prefaced with `PUA:` to indicate its content.

 The notification appears in the usual [quarantine list within the Windows Security app](microsoft-defender-security-center-antivirus.md#detection-history).